amejiarosario/amejiarosario.github.io/source/_posts/2016-08-24-Building-a-Node-js-static-file-server-files-over-HTTP-using-ES6.md

 console.log(`Server listening on port ${port}`);
 ```

-We are using Node.js core `path.parse` libraries to get the extentions from the URL path.
-Similarly, we are using `url.parse` to break down the `request.url` into it's components.
-Then, we extract the extention from the file.
+We are using Node.js core `path.parse` libraries to get the extensions from the URL path.
+Similarly, we are using `url.parse` to break down the `request.url` into its components.
+Then, we extract the extension from the file.
 Finally, we use `fs.readFile` to get the content from the file system.
 If any error occurs related to the file path, we return a 404 and otherwise return the file content.

 Give it a try with: